• Skip to primary navigation

 Description

-If you love Classic Shrimp Fettucine Alfredo pasta we think you'll really enjoy this delicious creamy zippier version filled with pan-seared shrimp smothered in a velvety tomato-alfredo sauce.
+If you love Classic Shrimp Fettucine Alfredo pasta we think you'll really enjoy this delicious creamy zippier version filled with pan-seared shrimp smothered in a velvety tomato-cream sauce (aka tomato-alfredo).

 Ingredients